devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## API Gateway

 - Caching the API requests should be done on the API Gateway.
 The default TTL value for API caching is 300 seconds.
 The maximum TTL value is 3600 seconds.
 TTL=0 means caching is disabled.
+- API Gateway supports multiple mechanisms for controlling and managing access:
+  - Resource policies let you create resource-based policies to allow or deny access to your APIs and methods from specified source IP addresses or VPC endpoints.
+  - Standard AWS IAM roles and policies offer flexible and robust access controls that can be applied to an entire API or individual methods.
+IAM roles and policies can be used for controlling who can create and manage your APIs, as well as who can invoke them.
+  - IAM tags can be used together with IAM policies to control access.
+  - Endpoint policies for interface VPC endpoints allow you to attach IAM resource policies to interface VPC endpoints to improve the security of your private APIs.
+  - Lambda authorizers are Lambda functions that control access to REST API methods using bearer token authentication—as well as information described by headers, paths, query strings, stage variables, or context variables request parameters.
+Lambda authorizers are used to control who can invoke REST API methods.
+  - Amazon Cognito user pools let you create customizable authentication and authorization solutions for your REST APIs.
+Amazon Cognito user pools are used to control who can invoke REST API methods.

 ## CloudFront